altid/altid.github.io/full-tls-setup.md

 ## Server

 In many applications, self-signed certificates are unwanted, due to the client/server trust being broken.
-However, for most common ubqt installations, the same authority manages both sides.
+However, for most common Altid installations, the same authority manages both sides.
 (You!)
 To use Certificate Authorities, such as Let's Encrypt is also possible, and will be covered in future versions of this guide.

 For systems with openssl, generating a self-signed key/pair can be done as follows:

-`openssl req -newkey rsa:4096 -nodes -sha512 -x509 -days 3650 -nodes -out -etc/ssl/certs/ubqt.pem -keyout /etc/ssl/private/ubqt.pem`
+`openssl req -newkey rsa:4096 -nodes -sha512 -x509 -days 3650 -nodes -out -etc/ssl/certs/altid.pem -keyout /etc/ssl/private/altid.pem`

 This will create the two named files, and the server will look for each under that specific name, if none is provided on the command line.

 To sign client certificates, we need a Certificate Signing Request file, for example:

-`openssl req -new -eky /etc/ssl/private/ubqt.pem -out /etc/ssl/certs/ubqt.csr`
+`openssl req -new -eky /etc/ssl/private/altid.pem -out /etc/ssl/certs/altid.csr`

 ### Plan9